Crime in Washington, D.C.: Law enforcement

-Law enforcement in Washington, D.C., is complicated by a network of overlapping federal and city agencies.
+Law enforcement in Washington, D.C. is complicated by a network of overlapping federal and city agencies.
 The primary agency responsible for law enforcement in the District of Columbia is the Metropolitan Police Department (MPD).
-The MPD is a city agency headed by the Chief of Police, currently Robert J. Contee III, who is appointed by the mayor.
+The MPD is a city agency headed by the Chief of Police, currently Pamela Smith, who is appointed by the mayor.
 The Metropolitan Police has 3,800 sworn officers and operates much like other municipal police departments elsewhere in the country.
 However, given the unique status of Washington as the United States capital, the MPD is adept at providing crowd control and security at large events.
 Despite its name, the MPD only serves within the boundaries of the District of Columbia and does not have jurisdiction within the surrounding Washington Metropolitan Area.
 The name dates to when MPD had jurisdiction over the "City of Georgetown", "Uniontown" (what is now known as the Anacostia neighborhood), and "Washington City" (what is now considered downtown).

 Several other local police agencies have jurisdiction within the District of Columbia, including: the District of Columbia Protective Services Police Department, which is responsible for all properties owned or leased by the city government; and the Metro Transit Police Department, which has jurisdiction within Washington Metropolitan Area Transit Authority stations, trains, and buses.
 Alongside local law enforcement agencies, nearly every federal law enforcement agency has jurisdiction within Washington, D.C.
 The most visible federal police agencies are the United States Park Police, which is responsible for all parkland in the city, the United States Secret Service, and the United States Capitol Police.

 Several special initiatives undertaken by the Metropolitan Police Department to combat violent crime have gained particular public attention.
 Most notable is the city's use of "crime emergencies", which when declared by the Chief of Police, allow the city to temporarily suspend officer schedules and assign additional overtime to increase police presence.